reduxjs/redux/docs/advanced/AsyncFlow.md

 ## Next Steps

-Now you saw an example of what middleware can do in Redux, it's time to learn how it actually works, and how you can create your own.
+Now that you've seen an example of what middleware can do in Redux, it's time to learn how it actually works, and how you can create your own.
 Go on to the next detailed section about [Middleware](Middleware.md).